niemaDev/TryHackMe-Linux-Networking-Writeup/README.md

 I also learned about subnetting which is dividing networks into smaller parts it is just like slicing up a cake for your friends- super useful for security and efficiency.

-I learned about ARP (Address Resolution Protocol) which helps devices find each other using MAC addresses.
+I see about ARP (Address Resolution Protocol) it allows a device to associate its MAC address with an IP address on the network.

 And DHCP - this is how devices get IP addresses automatically.
 They send a Discover packet, then Request, then get an ACK (acknowledgment).